How Excessive Prosperity Alienate Friends and Attract Enemies

 In the previous section of this chapter I laid out the foundational arguments for why I believe that diseases connected to over-nutrition can’t be explained through mechanisms where nutrients are assumed to behave like toxins, and that in order to arrive at the right conclusion we need to put the problem into an ecological context.

-Because of our nature as holobionts, we are essentially walking planets or eco-systems where our individual endogenous cell-population is in minority even to fractions of our commensal microbial community, such as if “we” went to war with “them” we would actually be outnumbered, according to current estimates by about 1.3:1 when only counting bacteria, and depending on when we last went to the bathroom1)https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002533 If we added up the total number of microbes including fungi, viruses and phages this ratio would also probably be several orders of magnitude higher, and counting the ratio of human to microbial genes we are not only outnumbered but also out-gunned at an estimated ratio of 100:1.2)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7043356/ We would also have to consider the possibility of divided loyalties among our own, since some of our cellular organelles and a large part of the genes in our own DNA have a microbial origin.3)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4571569/4)https://pubmed.ncbi.nlm.nih.gov/27128186/ All these things considered, our chances don’t look so good and if we don’t feel like going against the odds, betting everything on shear mass and size, it is probably in our best interest to avoid conflict and instead seek to keep peace, and to do that from a place of inferiority we need to be experts at managing relationships.
+Because of our nature as holobionts, we are essentially walking planets or eco-systems where our individual endogenous cell-population is in minority even to fractions of our commensal microbial community, such as if “we” went to war with “them” we would actually be outnumbered, according to current estimates by about 1.3:1 when only counting bacteria, and depending on when we last emptied our bowels.1)https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002533 If we added up the total number of microbes including fungi, viruses and phages this ratio would also probably be several orders of magnitude higher, and counting the ratio of human to microbial genes we are not only outnumbered but also out-gunned at an estimated ratio of 100:1.2)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7043356/ We would also have to consider the possibility of divided loyalties among our own, since some of our cellular organelles and a large part of the genes in our own DNA have a microbial origin.3)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4571569/4)https://pubmed.ncbi.nlm.nih.gov/27128186/ All these things considered, our chances of winning a war don’t look so good and if we don’t feel like going against the odds, betting everything on shear mass and size, it is probably in our best interest to avoid conflict and instead seek to keep peace, and to do that from a place of inferiority we need to be experts at managing relationships.

 The easiest way to demonstrate how our relationships with microbes factors into the mechanisms that connects over-nutrition with pathology is by showing what happens if we try to factor them out.
 This have been done many times in studies where the commensal microbiome of test-animals is eliminated or reduced through sterile methods of fetal delivery or by antibiotic treatment respectively which then enables us to study the effects of different nutritional interventions without ecology interfering, or at least not interfering as much.
 These types of models are often called gnotobiotic, which means that the degree of microbial interference is more ore less known and/or controlled for.
-Most studies of this sort show that while normal mice fed an obesogenic diet gains both body- and liver-fat and become insulin resistant, mice that lack a commensal microbiome (to the degree in which this is possible), which are often referred to as being germ-free (GF) remain weight-stable without developing metabolic symptoms despite eating an identical diet and a similar amount of calories.5)https://pubmed.ncbi.nlm.nih.gov/21226616/ Some studies also show that GF-mice voluntarily consume less of a diet that is provided ad-libitum when compared to colonised controls who gained weight and became insulin resistant while the GF-mice remained weight-stable and insulin-sensitive.6)https://pubmed.ncbi.nlm.nih.gov/20724524/ Together this seems to suggest that nutrition is more effectively regulated in the GF state.
-Not only in terms of appetite, but also through postprandial mechanisms and as a result GF animals carry about 40% less body-fat compared with their colonised counterparts.7)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123202/ 8)https://diabetes.diabetesjournals.org/content/56/7/1761
+Most studies of this sort show that while normal mice fed an obesogenic diet gains both body- and liver-fat and become insulin resistant, mice that lack a commensal microbiome (to the degree in which this is possible), which are often referred to as being germ-free (GF), remain weight-stable without developing metabolic symptoms despite eating an identical diet and a similar amount of calories.6)https://pubmed.ncbi.nlm.nih.gov/21226616/ Some studies also show that GF-mice voluntarily consume less of a diet that is provided ad-libitum when compared to colonised controls who gained weight and became insulin resistant while the GF-mice remained weight-stable and insulin-sensitive.7)https://pubmed.ncbi.nlm.nih.gov/20724524/ Together this seems to suggest that nutrition is more effectively regulated in the GF state.
+Not only in terms of appetite, but also through postprandial mechanisms and as a result GF animals carry about 40% less body-fat compared with their colonised counterparts.8)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5123202/ 9)https://diabetes.diabetesjournals.org/content/56/7/1761

 Effects on Digestion and Absorption